-Delaney Martin has shown large-scale installations internationally for the past twelve years.
+Delaney Martin has shown large-scale installations internationally for over a decade.
 Her work frequently engages with the historical and cultural specificity of a site to create spectacular, immersive environments.
 Her work is also marked by frequent collaborations with fellow artists as well as musicians and performers.

 Delaney has lived, studied and worked in New York, New Orleans, Los Angeles, and London over the past decade.
 In 2008 she founded the arts organization New Orleans Airlift with Jay Pennington out of a desire to give back and go back to New Orleans post-Katrina.
 She has since been honing the meaning of her art practice in relation to Airlift’s increasingly ambitious projects.
-This has evolved into a rewarding experience of artist as curator and an even deeper commitment to a collaboration.
+This rewarding experience has led to an even deeper commitment to the power of collaboration.

-Delaney conceived and led The Music Box phase of Dithyrambalina.
+Delaney conceived and led The Music Box experience.
 She continues to oversee the creative development of Dithyrambalina.

 Lead Visual Artist

 Swoon is a Brooklyn-based street artist who creates life-sized portraits of people she meets, using woodcut block prints and paper cutouts.
 Swoon’s galleries are city walls, often in the environments that inspired the prints.
 With influences ranging from German Expressionist wood block prints to Indonesian shadow puppets, Swoon is a master of using cut paper to play with positive and negative space in a conceptually driven exploration of street environments.